alco/gostart/Home.md

 In our util package, there are two exported functions (Square and Circle) and one private function (cube).
 The provide function is only visible in files that are part of the package.
 Other packages can only call exported functions.

 <a name="faq6"/>
-### How do I set up multiple workspaces? ###
+### 6. How do I set up multiple workspaces? ###

 Short answer — you don't.
 Go tool does expect you to work in a single workspace.
-Even if you add two paths to your GOPATH, go get will always download new packages into the first path.
+Even if you add two paths to your GOPATH, go get will always download new packages into the first location listed in GOPATH.

-Using two workspaces can be only sometimes marginally useful when GOPATH is updated automatically and temporarilly by some kind of project management tool.
+Using two workspaces can sometimes be marginally useful when GOPATH is updated automatically and temporarilly by some kind of project management/build tool.
+See [question 13](#faq13) for one use case of using multiple workspaces.

 <a name="faq7"/>
-### Can I create a package outside of $GOPATH? ###
+### 7. Can I create a package outside of $GOPATH? ###

 No. And there is no easy workaround either.
 You'll need to modify Go's toolchain to achieve that.

 <a name="faq8"/>
-### How do I download remote packages? ###
+### 8. How do I download remote packages? ###

 To get all dependencies for the current package: